-6.4.10 To prevent waste oil being used as a dust suppressant and provide for the use of safer alternatives.
+6.4.10 To discourage oil being used as a dust suppressant.

-In parts of Otago, waste oil has historically been used as a dust suppressant on roads.
+In parts of Central Otago, waste oil is used as a dust suppressant on roads.
 This practice can give rise to environmental contamination as a consequence of heavy metals and other noxious elements within the oil entering the ground in the areas treated, and water bodies where runoff occurs.
-Wind or traffic derived dust can spread the contamination and, depending on the nature of the substances, these can be a hazard to public health.
-Present technologies identify lead concentrations to be of greatest concern.
-With safer alternatives now more readily available, waste oil must not be applied as a dust suppressant.
+Wind or traffic derived dust can spread the contamination and, depending on the nature of the substances, these can be a hazard to public health. technologies identify lead concentrations to be of greatest concern.